NeoSchema Reference Guide

 in a special "Import Data" node for metadata about the import

-:return: List (possibly empty) of Neo4j ID's of the root node(s) created
+:return: List (possibly empty) of internal database ID's of the root node(s) created

 TODO: * The "Import Data" Class must already be in the Schema; should automatically add it, if not already present